May 16, 2013

 - Collapsed pipe: While sewer lines are built to last, over time, they are subject to wear and tear and even corrosion.
 The weight resting on your pipe is enormous, and your sewer can collapse if erosion causes the soil to shift.
 Also, nearby construction can have reverberating effects on the ground.

 Sewer problems are never pleasant, so make sure you take care of them fast.
-If you need expert Raleigh, NC sewer services, call JD Plumbing, Heating & Air Conditioning today!
+If you need expert Raleigh, NC sewer services, call JD Service Now today!